-In our opinion, the Company generally has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31 March 2023, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note"), however in the following areas the internal control needs to be further strengthened :
+In our opinion, the Company generally has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31 March 2024, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note"), however in the following areas the internal control needs to be further strengthened:

-- SALES RETURN: Control regarding the accounting of sales return and timely reporting of the sales return by the stores department to the accounts department and maintenance of adequate records by the accounts department in respect of defective goods returned. - > PURCHASES: Timely recording of purchase invoices. - Inventory: The controls regarding physical verification of work in progress needs to strengthened and verification should be done by stopping the operations.
-The inventories should be monitored closely to keep inventories at reasonable levels to improve Inventory Turnover Ratio. - Trade Receivables: More proactive actions required to effectuate recovery of Old Receivables more specifically which are outstanding for more than one year.
+- > PURCHASES: Rates/ prices negotiated by the top management.
+Negotiations are not fully documented.
+This was reported by us in the last year also. - Inventory: The controls regarding physical verification of work in progress needs to strengthened and verification should be done by stopping the operations.
+This was reported by us in the last year also.
+The inventories should be monitored closely to keep inventories at reasonable levels to improve Inventory Turnover Ratio.
+Excess inventory should be ascertained periodically and got liquidated strategically at the earliest.
+Similarly, slow moving / non-moving stocks should be liquidated promptly at periodical intervals. - Trade Receivables: More proactive actions required to effectuate recovery of Old Receivables -more specifically which are outstanding for more than one year.
 Also, where there are inordinate delays in payments, such customers should be monitored selectively and effectively through MIS.
-Invariably some customers avail extended credit - Credit discipline need to be enforced in these cases.
-Company needs to obtain the confirmations from trade receivables/ payable before approval of the financial statements by the Board of Directors. - Fixed Assets Physical verification: needs improvement to see all items of PPE are physically verified in phase of 3 years. - Contract Labour Management: Control regarding maintenance of dual records by time office and production department about labour supply through contractor. - > Volume of Expense through petty cash: needs to be reduced to the extent possible. - TDS and TCS : Deductions, payments to Govt. and filling of returns etc. were found in order.
-Regarding payments to shipping agents - confirmations should be taken from the shipping agents confirming that they are agents of non - residents and they are receiving payments as agents of their non - resident principals to ensure non applicability of TDS provisions.
+Invariably some customers avail extended credit Credit discipline need to be enforced in these cases.
+This was reported by us in the last year also. - Fixed Assets Physical verification: needs improvement to see all items of PPE are physically verified in phase of 3 years.
+This was reported by us in the last year also. - > Expenditure Budgeting having regard to sales forecast, production and procurement plan. - > Volume of Expense through petty cash: needs to be reduced to the extent possible.
+This was reported by us in the last year also. - > Timely recording of Transactions involving TDS/TCS provisions and obtention of declaration from clearing Agents for non-applicability of TDS provisions.